aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/html5-canvas-manipulation-using-javascript/_index.md

 A: The full API reference is available [here](https://reference.aspose.com/html/java/).

 ## Conclusion
-You now have a complete, end‑to‑end solution for **converting canvas to PDF** using JavaScript and Aspose.HTML for Java.
+You now have a complete, end‑to‑end solution for **creating PDF from canvas** using JavaScript and Aspose.HTML for Java.
 By drawing on the canvas, saving the HTML, and invoking the conversion API, you can generate high‑quality PDFs that capture any dynamic graphics you create on the web.
 Experiment with different shapes, colors, and even animations (captured as a series of frames) to broaden the possibilities for your Java‑backed web applications.

 If you run into any challenges or want to explore advanced features, feel free to visit the [Aspose.HTML forum](https://forum.aspose.com/) for community support.

 ---

-**Last Updated:** 2025-12-01
+**Last Updated:** 2026-02-02
 **Tested With:** Aspose.HTML for Java 24.11
 **Author:** Aspose